-For validating JSON syntax, the website https://jsonlint.com/ can be used.
-Simply paste the JSON into the window provided, then click Validate JSON.
+The website https://jsonlint.com/ is a useful resource for JSON syntax validation.
+Paste the JSON into the window provided and click Validate JSON.

-Sendina API Requests
+Sending API Requests

 Using Postman

 Postman is a great tool for testing and verifying API functionality.
 For more details on using Postman, please refer to our blog.